 Various topics in psychology.
 These may be one-time or occasional course offerings.
-Prerequisite: Dependent on specific course content

 SOCIOLOGY (SOC)

 SOC 3000 PRINCIPLES OF SOCIOLOGY (3 credits)

 Introduces students to the field of sociology and the sociological perspective.
 Provides students with three important tools: a basis for understanding how society operates; an understanding of the core sociological concepts, methods, and theories; and the ability to understand society from an objective point of view.
 Topics for this course include sociological theory, groups, family, bureaucracies, social class, power, deviance, interaction, inequality, organization, socialization, minority relations, community, and social change.